,

 Find an experienced insurance provider.

 When it comes to finding the best policy for your business, partnering with a knowledgeable provider is invaluable.
-At Simply Business, our licensed insurance agents will take the time to understand your specific needs and find the right policy for your business.
+At Simply Business, we can help you get the coverage you need in just minutes online.
+We also have licensed insurance agents to help with questions at 855-930-2844.

 For example, let’s say one of your employees is painting around the loading dock and falls 3 feet to the ground, dislocating his shoulder.